Ottrlang/otterlang/roadmap.md

   - Safe Rust API for creating and managing VM instances
   - Callback system for host-to-guest and guest-to-host communication
 - Game engine integration
-  - Godot plugin/GDExtension support
-  - Unity native plugin compatibility
+  - Plugin system for embedding in game engines and applications
-  - Unreal Engine integration via C API
+  - Native plugin compatibility via C API
 - WASM target for safe embedding
   - Compile OtterLang to WebAssembly for browser and WASM runtimes
   - Sandboxed execution in WASM environments